 Caroline: Did he just say 'fee' and 'my place'?

 Annie: Caroline, do not judge!
-The profession of gigolo is noble and time-honoured.
+The profession of gigolo is noble and time-honored.

 Richard: Must you always look at the world through tramp-colored glasses?